 Nature for Nothing

-12. Most nature parks and outdoor attractions in Switzerland are free, including the spectacular Rhine Falls, and the Swiss National Park, full of woodlands, glaciers, moors, lakes, and wildlife.
+12. Exploring nature is one of the best things to do in Switzerland as most nature parks and outdoor attractions in Switzerland are free, including the spectacular Rhine Falls, and the Swiss National Park, full of woodlands, glaciers, moors, lakes, and wildlife.

 13. For the more adventurous, swimming in Switzerland’s pristine lakes is also completely free.
 Just keep in mind that they are often very cold!